Home | Reviews |Nikon Z8: hands on

 The Nikon Z8 is smaller than the Z9 because the Z9 is a dual-gripped camera, while the Z8 has a single grip and it accepts the Nikon EN-EL15c battery instead of the Z9’s larger EN-EL18b battery.
 In other respects, the Nikon Z8 has a very similar specification to the Z9, sharing the same 45.7MP full-frame stacked CMOS sensor, Expeed 7 processor, Intelligent AF system and impressive shooting credentials, including 8K video capability.

 The Z9 is one of the most highly-rated cameras of recent times.
 However, its arrival during the pandemic hampered its manufacturing initially so that demand by far outstripped supply.
-According to Nikon, that should not be the case with the Z8.
+According to Nikon, that will not be the case with the Z8.

 Read: Nikon Z8 vs D850 key features compared